 Workers deserve to perform their tasks in an environment that is safe and free of hazards that can lead to preventable accidents.
 Unfortunately, not every employer provides this and, when injuries occur, you might see the medical expenses quickly mount as you seek treatment and pay for medication to recuperate from your accident.
 Under Texas workers’ compensation law, you might be entitled to money that can cover these expenses as well as lost income.
 You might also be able to file a lawsuit against a responsible party for negligence to recover damages for your injuries and suffering.

-Call Erskine & McMahon LLP today at (903) 500-2490 to schedule a free initial consultation to discuss your legal options.
+Call Erskine & McMahon LLP today at (903) 500-2490 to schedule a an initial consultation to discuss your legal options.